Praetorian Guard: Year of the Four Emperors

-After supporting Otho against a third contender Vitellius, the Praetorians were restrained following defeat and their centurions executed.
+After supporting Otho against a third contender, Vitellius, the Praetorians were restrained following defeat and their centurions executed.
 They were replaced by 16 cohorts recruited from the legionnaires and auxiliaries loyal to Vitellius, almost 16,000 men.
 These ex-Praetorians then aided Vespasian, the fourth Emperor, leading the attack against the Praetorian camp.

 Flavian dynasty

-Under the Flavians, the Praetorians formed 9 new cohorts, of which Titus, son of the emperor Vespasian, became the prefect.
+Under the Flavians, the Praetorians formed nine new cohorts, of which Titus, son of emperor Vespasian, became the prefect.
 Vespasian returned the effective strength of each unit to five hundred men.
 He also cancelled the guard service of the Praetorians at the entry to the emperor's palace, but retained guards within the palace itself.

 Under Vespasian's second son, Domitian, the number of cohorts was increased to 10, and the Praetorian Guard participated in fighting in Germania and on the Danube against the Dacians.
 It was in the course of these actions that the prefect Cornelius Fuscus was defeated and killed in 86.

 Antonine dynasty

 Following assassination of Domitian in 96 the Praetorians demanded the execution of their prefect, Titus Petronius Secundus, who had been implicated in the murder.

 At the death of Nerva, at the beginning of 98, the Guard supported Trajan, commander of the Army of the Rhine, as new emperor.
 He executed the remaining Praetorian prefect and his partisans.
 Trajan returned to Rome from the Rhine, probably accompanied by the new unit of equites singulares Augusti.
-The Praetorian Guard had participated in the two Dacian Wars of Trajan (Dacian Wars 101–102 and 105–106).
+The Praetorian Guard had participated in Trajan's two Dacian Wars (101–102 and 105–106).
 The Praetorian Guard served in the last campaign of Trajan against the Parthians of 113–117.

-During the 2nd century, the Praetorian Guard accompanied Lucius Verus in the Oriental War Campaign of 161–166 AD, as well as accompanying Roman emperor Marcus Aurelius in his northern campaigns between 169–175 and 178–180.
+During the 2nd century, the Praetorian Guard accompanied Lucius Verus in the Oriental War Campaign of 161–166 AD, and accompanied Roman emperor Marcus Aurelius in his northern campaigns of 169–175 and 178–180.
 Two prefects were killed during these expeditions.

 With the accession of Commodus, in 180, the Praetorian Guard returned to Rome.
 Tigidius Perennis (AD 182–185) and freedman Marcus Aurelius Cleander (AD 186–190) exercised considerable influence on the emperor.
-Perennis was killed by a delegation of 1500 persons of Britain which came forth to complain about his interference in the affairs of the province (a delegation of Lanciarii of the 3 legions of Britain).
+Perennis was killed by a delegation of 1,500 Lanciarii of the three legions of Britain which had come to complain about his interference in the affairs of the province.
 Cleander abused his influence to nominate and dismiss prefects.